|

 The head is held in a natural position with the eyes focused straight

 ahead.
-The head and back are in alignment with the face, jaws,
+The head and back are in alignment with the face, jaws, and neck

-quality sprint workouts under simulated competitive conditions.
+under simulated competitive conditions.

 Coaching